The versal deformation of small resolutions of conic bundles over $\mathbb{P}^1\times\mathbb{P}^1$ with two sections blown down: manifolds

-\begin{theorem}[Castelnuovo-Moishezon-Nakano criterion] Let $Y$ be smooth of codimension 1 in the manifold $X$ and let $Y\to Y'$ be a fibration with fibres projective spaces.
+\begin{theorem}[Castelnuovo--Moishezon--Nakano criterion] Let $Y$ be smooth of codimension 1 in the manifold $X$ and let $Y\to Y'$ be a fibration with fibres projective spaces.
 If the normal bundle $N_{Y/X}$ restricts to each fibre as $\sier{}(-1)$, then there exists a contraction $X\to X'$ which blows down $Y$ to $Y'\subset X'$. \end{theorem}

-In the case at hand one easily can write down the contraction explicitly.
+In the case at hand, one easily can write down the contraction explicitly.
 On $W$, consider the chart $U_1=W-(w_2)\supset E_1$.
-With the homogeneous coordinates $(s_0:s_1\semic t_0:t_1)$ on $Q$ introduced above we define functions
+With the homogeneous coordinates $(s_0:s_1\semic t_0:t_1)$ on $Q$ introduced above, we define functions

 Together with the homogeneous coordinates $(t_0:t_1)$ these functions map $U_1$ onto the subset $V_1$ of $\C^{2n}\times \P^1$ defined by the $2\times2$ minors of the matrix

 As $t_0$ and $t_1$ are not both zero, two equations defining a subspace of $\C^{4}\times \P^1$ suffice: